Jessie Redmon Fauset, Influential Harlem Renaissance Writer & Editor

 A 2017 article in The New Yorker, The Forgotten Work of Jessie Redmon Fauset, quotes Cheryl A. Wall, author of Women of the Harlem Renaissance as saying, “I think we lose a bit of our literary history if we do not acknowledge the contributions of Jessie Fauset.”

 Further, the article quotes David Levering Lewis in When Harlem Was in Vogue: “There is no telling what she would have done had she been a man, given her first-rate mind and formidable efficiency at any task.”
-There’s ample evidence that Fauset herself felt the lack of appreciation for her endeavors.
+There’s evidence suggesting that Fauset herself felt the lack of appreciation for her endeavors.

-Though she dropped out of the literary scene in the early 1930s, Fauset talent, as well as her eye for the talent of other Black writers, deserves appreciation.
-She nurtured emerging voices of the Harlem Renaissance era, many of whom are still read today.
-Though she may not have become as well known as some of those she nurtured and supported, it’s indisputable that she was one of the era’s most important figures.
+Though she phased out of the literary scene to resume her teaching career in the early 1930s, her talent and eye for that of other Black writers deserves appreciation.
+She nurtured many of the enduring voices of the Harlem Renaissance, many of whom are still remembered and read today.

-In her later years, Jessie Redmon Fauset moved back to Philadelphia, where she died at age 79 in 1961.
+Though she may not have become as well known as some of those she nurtured, it’s indisputable that she was one of the era’s most important figures.
+In her later years, Jessie Redmon Fauset moved back to Philadelphia, where she died at age seventy-nine in 1961.

 More about Jessie Redmon Fauset